WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 ## File Format

 The EMGFlow Python package works with CSV files, but is planned to expand to other file formats in the future.
-To prepare your data to be compatible with EMGFlow, it needs to be a CSV file with ideally a "Time" column, and additional columns for the signals you have recorded.
+To prepare your data to be compatible with EMGFlow, it needs to be a CSV file with, ideally, a "Time" column, and additional columns for the signals you have recorded.
 "Time" should contain the time from 0 the signal has been recorded for, and the additional columns will have the recording of the signals at that time.
 Additionally, the file should have a constant sampling rate (time difference between each sequential row).

 ## Modules